 We have had great discussions and can’t wait to see the fruit coming out of this.
 I will be doing another post specifically about this book and our review in the future.

 ***Looking to include Scripture Memorization into your weekly discipling routine?
-Check out our Memory Verses for Kids printable!
+Check out our Verse of the Week printable for teaching kids scripture!

 My husband is currently working on a plan specifically designed to disciple our oldest son.
 It is designed just for him.
 It will take years of love, commitment, and so much patience but it will be oh so beautiful.